 One common approach to measuring the nominal state of a system is called black-box testing.
 These measurements are taken from outside of the system under test (without knowledge of its internals).
 This type of measurement is especially useful when testing distributed systems, where observing internals at every node would be prohibitively expensive or outright infeasible.
 Black-box testing can take many forms, but some common approaches include load testing and monitoring external metrics such as response time and error rates.

 Of course, establishing a baseline can be complicated.
-In some cases, it may be difficult to determine what "normal" behavior looks like due to variability in user traffic or other factors.
+In some cases, it may be difficult to determine what "normal" behaviour looks like due to variability in user traffic or other factors.
 In these situations, it may be necessary to run multiple experiments before an accurate baseline can be established.

 Once you’re armed with a clear understanding of how your system performs normally, you can break it.
 It’s time to develop a chaos test and make predictions about how the system will respond to chaotic variables.